LyteFM/di-cograph-java/README.md

 ## Directed Cograph Editing
 Java command-line tool to edit a directed graph with n vertices, vertices named 0 to n-1, into a di-cograph.
+This is the version that was included in my bachelor thesis.
+I will not continue development here, but I intend to separate the Modular Decomposition and rebuild it to be Java or C++ only.

 Changes to all files that were not created by myself are denoted by comments starting with: "//F.L.".